Select Page

 • How speaking foreign languages can be your trump card to landing a “field” job in international development (7:38)

-• The daily responsibilities of an APO on the Program, Performance and Quality team at Mercy Corps (13:50)
+• What are the daily responsibilities of an APO on the Program, Performance and Quality team at Mercy Corps (13:50)

 • Why failing to get into your top college choices can actually become the fuel for your future success (22:12)